mattijn/topojson/docs/example/output-types.md

 ## .to_gdf()

 Serialize the Topology object into a GeoPandas GeoDataFrame.
 This destroys the Topology.
 GeoPandas is an optional dependency and not automatically installed.
+With the option `object_name` it is possible to specify which object you want to serialize into a GeoDataFrame using the `object_name` (in case of multiple objects in the input data), defaults to index `0`.

 **Note:** There is no winding-order enforcement in the OGR model; so the Fiona/OGR `TopoJSON` driver is NOT used in this routine, but the `.to_geojson()` function.